chazzka/clanekcathedral/clanek.md

-# Finding novelties in time series data - work title
+# Finding novelty datapoints in time series data - work title

 ## Abstract
 Detection of anomalies is an area of datamining which showed a lot of interest recently namely amongst companies working with IoT.